urri34/HA-HTTPS-TailScale/README.md

 - Install "TailScale with features" addon from @lmagyar.
 Please follow the instructions and relax, it's the only easy part in all the process :)

 https://github.com/lmagyar/homeassistant-addon-tailscale/
+- Start TailScale, and select "Open WebUI"
+- Log in your TailScale account

 ## TailScale crazy config:
 - HA Home page -> Config -> AddOns -> "TailScale with features" -> Configuration